DeeNewcum/termdetect/doc/fingerprint_db.md

     <td>The position of the upper-left corner of the terminal, in pixels.†

 <tr><td><tt>s_fingerprint_name
     <td>The internal identifier that termdetect uses for your current terminal.
-This is similar to what you see in $TERM, but is often more specific. (see the "How the $TERM value is determined" section above)
+This is similar to what you see in $TERM, but is often more specific. (see the "How the $TERM value is determined" section below)
         <p>This can't be used in the fingerprints database, it can only be used with the <tt>--result=s_fingerprint_name</tt>  flag.

 </table>